IMPF Policy

 The Code sets out the standards of conduct to which the members of the Board of IMPF agree to adhere in the performance of their duties.
 The Board requires that the members of any committee or subcommittee to whom the Board has delegated certain of its powers, should also be bound by this Code.

-IMPF has pledged to the Keychange initiative led by Reeperbahn Festival, PRS Foundation and Musikcentrum Öst, supported by the Creative Europe programme of the European Union.
-Keychange is an international gender equality campaign which invests in emerging talent whilst encouraging festivals, conferences and a growing range of music organisations and institutions to sign a pledge to include at least 50% women and under-represented genders* in their programming, staffing and beyond.
+IMPF has pledgedto the Keychange campaign.
+Keychange is an international gender equality campaign which invests in emerging talent whilst encouraging festivals, conferences and a growing range of music organisations and institutions to sign a pledge to include at least 50% women and under-represented genders in their programming, staffing and beyond.

 Find out more about IMPF membership